brunaqmw/Airbnb-San-Francisco-Private-Rooms/README.md

 PHASE 2 OF ANALYSIS:

 Subsets of neighborhoods were examined in regards to how safe they were.
 Afterwards, a numerical safe subset was created, subsetted into 5 different categories: (1-2)-highest safety, (3-4)- high safety, (5-6)- low safety, (7,8)- lower safety, and lastly (9,10)- lowest safety.
 Safety was based on the rate of annual crime, violent crimes and property theft reports for 2019.

-Plots created:
+ADD MATRIX #1062

-The first plot was a geometric jitter plot, with level of safety(cat_sub) against safe subsets(safe_sub).
+A geometric jitter plot, with level of safety(cat_sub) against safe subsets(safe_sub).
-ADD PLOT #723 and add explanation
+ADD PLOT #709 and add explanation

-A Lollipop plot was created, including the first neighborhood subset, which resulted in having subset  (2)- Marina(Mrn), North Beach(NrB), Russian Hill(RsH), with 77 private rooms having the highest price per subset, and the safe_sub.
-That same subset number (2) ended up being number (9) when it comes to safety.
-Meaning that, for the data in this plot, price does not depend on safety.
-In addition, a box plot of safe_sub against price was created.
-ADD PLOTS LINE#740, 768
+For further analysis of safe_sub and cat_sub, a Chi-Square test was conducted.
+#716 add analysis and explanation

 RESULT OF SECOND ANALYSIS:

-Above it can be seen that the box plot supports the evidence presented with the Lollipop plot, that safe_sub number (9) having the lowest safety, and the least amount of rooms, is the most expensive subset.
+Above it can be seen that the Chi-Square test supports the evidence presented with the on the geometric jitter plot.
+_safe_sub number (1-2) having the highest safety and 299 private rooms, but yet not being the considered the most famous of the subsets.
+_safe_sub number (9-10) having the lowest safety and 532 private rooms, and being considered to be one of the most famous subsets.

+ The p-value obtained from Chi-Square is statistically significant, and we ignore the null hypothesis, and opt to stay with the alternative hypothesis:
+ H_a: Safe subsets containing the most famous neighborhoods, are not the most safe.

  Therefore, safety level of neighborhood subsets is not the main criteria involved when selecting which airbnb private room to rent in San Francisco.

 PHASE 3 OF ANALYSIS: